Compare Salesforce Lightning Design System Versions

 Design tokensDesign tokens are supported in SLDS 1 themes.
 Design tokens are documented in the v1 site.Design tokens are not supported in SLDS 2 themes.
 Design tokens are not documented in the new site.

-Global styling hooks can replace design tokens to enable a component’s styling to work in SLDS 1 and SLDS 2.Use SLDS Validator and SLDS Linter (beta) tools for help finding design tokens and replacing with global styling hooks in your components.
+Global styling hooks can replace design tokens to enable a component’s styling to work in SLDS 1 and SLDS 2.Use SLDS Linter and SLDS Validator for help finding design tokens and replacing with global styling hooks in your components.

-Use SLDS Validator for help finding design tokens and replacing them with global styling hooks in your components.See Styling Hooks > Developer Best Practices for more information about updating component styling to transition to SLDS 2.
+Use SLDS Linter and SLDS Validator for help finding design tokens and replacing with global styling hooks in your components.See Styling Hooks > Developer Best Practices for more information about updating component styling to transition to SLDS 2.

 Component styling hooksComponent styling hooks are documented in component blueprints in the v1 site.
-See Component Styling Hooks Versus Global Color Styling Hooks.Component styling hooks are not yet supported in SLDS 2.
+See Component Styling Hooks Versus Global Color Styling Hooks.Component styling hooks aren't currently supported in SLDS 2.
 If your components use styling hooks that are named --slds-c-* we recommend that you stay on SLDS 1 for now.
 We're working to enable component level styling hooks in SLDS 2.

 SLDS 2 Get Started | Developers